BirgitRijvers/MetONTIIME_extra_diversity/README.md

 --minQueryCoverage                                      Minimum query coverage for an alignment to be considered a candidate hit [0-1]
 --minIdentity                                           Minimum alignment identity for an alignment to be considered a candidate hit [0-1]
 --taxaLevelDiversity                                    Taxonomy level at which you want to perform non phylogeny-based diversity analyses
---numReadsDiversity                                     Max num. reads for diversity analyses --taxaOfInterest                                        Taxa of interest that you want to retain and to focus the analysis on --minNumReadsTaxaOfInterest                             Minimum number of reads assigned to Taxa of interest to retain a sample
+--numReadsDiversity                                     Max num. reads for rarefaction analyses --taxaOfInterest                                        Taxa of interest that you want to retain and to focus the analysis on --minNumReadsTaxaOfInterest                             Minimum number of reads assigned to Taxa of interest to retain a sample
 --resultsDir                                            Path to directory containing results